Bloody Crème Brûlée

 - Place nine 4-ounce ramekins in a roasting pan.
 Fill the ramekins to the top with custard.

-- Bake until custard is set and jiggles slightly when shaken, about 40-50 minutes.
+- Bake until custard is set and jiggles slightly when shaken about 40-50 minutes.

-- Before serving, sprinkle with a thin layer of turbinado sugar and broil (approximately 4 inches from element) until sugar caramelizes.
+- Before serving, sprinkle with a thin layer of turbinado sugar and broil (approximately 4 inches from the element) until the sugar caramelizes.
 Watch carefully as this takes less than a minute.
 You may also use a kitchen torch to caramelize.

 Notes